MoriEdan/cheat-scripts/linux/system-management/system-info-commands.md

 <h4>Shell</h4>
 <pre>
+$ cat /etc/shells   #lists all of the shells available to a system
 $ history   #view users shell command history
 $ !5    #executes line 5 in history
 $ script -a test   #record shell input, output to file “test", ctl + d to stop